 Check out this chart on the different receptors and where they are found:

-CBD and THC are two of the more popular cannabinoids.
-They are also prone to interaction with the CB1 and CB2 receptors.
+THC is one of the more popular cannabinoids, followed by CBD.
+These are also prone to interaction with the CB1 and CB2 receptors.

 CBG may also interact with these receptors, resulting in similar relief.